 The Company obtains short-term borrowings primarily through bank call loans.
 Bank call loans are generally payable on demand and bear interest at various rates.
-As of June 30, 2021, the outstanding balance of bank call loans was \$79.6 million.
-Such loans were collateralized by the Firm's securities and customer securities with market values of approximately \$43.8 million and \$50.6 million, respectively, with commercial banks.
+As of June 30, 2022, the outstanding balance of bank call loans was \$177.3 million.
+Such loans with commercial banks were collateralized by the Firm's securities and customer securities with market values of approximately \$55.9 million and \$145.0 million, respectively.

-As of June 30, 2021, the Company had approximately \$1.7 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$222.1 million under securities loan agreements.
+As of June 30, 2022, the Company had approximately \$1.7 billion of customer securities under customer margin loans that are available to be pledged, of which the Company has re-pledged approximately \$236.3 million under securities loan agreements.

-As of June 30, 2021, the Company had pledged \$273.2 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.
+As of June 30, 2022, the Company had pledged \$518.5 million of customer securities directly with the Options Clearing Corporation to secure obligations and margin requirements under option contracts written by customers.

-As of June 30, 2021, the Company had no outstanding letters of credit.
+As of June 30, 2022, the Company had no outstanding letters of credit.

-The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions to, among other things, acquire securities to cover short positions and settle other securities obligations, to accommodate customers' needs and to finance the Company's inventory positions.
+The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions in order to, among other things, acquire securities to cover short positions and settle other securities obligations, to facilitate customers' needs and to finance the Company's inventory positions.
 Except as described below, repurchase and reverse repurchase agreements, principally involving U.S. Government and Agency securities, are carried at amounts at which the securities subsequently will be resold or reacquired as specified in the respective agreements and include accrued interest.